Crisis management: Technological crisis

 Technological crises are caused by human application of science and technology.
 Technological accidents inevitably occur when technology becomes complex and coupled and something goes wrong in the system as a whole (Technological breakdowns).
 Some technological crises occur when human error causes disruptions (Human breakdowns).
-People tend to assign blame for a technological disaster because technology is subject to human manipulation whereas they do not hold anyone responsible for natural disaster.
+People tend to assign blame for a technological disaster because technology is subject to human manipulation.
+That said, a decent amount of research demonstrates that the remedy or response strategy after a technological crisis (such as a data breach) can contribute significantly to an organization's overall reputation.
+There is also a cross-sectional difference among firms – firms with higher reputations tend to be less impacted by the blame on the technological crisis.
+In contrast, people do not hold anyone responsible for natural disaster.
 When an accident creates significant environmental damage, the crisis is categorized as megadamage.
 Samples include software failures, industrial accidents, and oil spills.